 Election Process.
 Election procedures for non-student University Senators and for student Senators are described in the University of Oregon Constitution Sections 5 and 6, and 4.1.5, respectively.

 Voting Rights and Procedures.
 Only Senators and their substitutes as specified in this section have the right to vote in the University Senate.
-Senators or their substitutes must be present to cast a vote and voting in the Senate must be conducted by a voice, hand or roll call vote.
-Voting by proxy (other than as specified in this section), absentee, mail, or secret ballot is prohibited.
+Senators or their substitutes must be present to cast a vote and voting in the Senate must be conducted by a voice, hand or roll call vote or secret ballot.
+Voting by proxy (other than as specified in this section), absentee, or mail is prohibited.
+A secret ballot may only be used for elections or awarding of honorary degrees.

 2.4.1 Senators unable to attend a meeting of the Senate due to illness or absence on university business may arrange for attendance by a substitute.
 Such absence shall not be counted as one of the two absences allowed by Section 8.1 of the University Constitution.